 BRAC Threat to NSA-PC – During the first round of Base Realignment and Closure (BRAC) by the federal government, Bay County’s Navy Base, currently known as Naval Support Activity – Panama City (NSA-PC), was listed as a base to be closed.
 The Chamber formed a group of interested Chamber and community leaders to organize itself to fight off the closure.
 Many individuals played a vital role, testifying before congress, public hearings and more.
 As a result, the base was removed from the list—an act which rarely occurs.
 In turn, the Chamber saw the need to set up a separate organization to continuously monitor the status of our bases and look for additional missions to secure each base’s future in Bay County.
 Hence the Bay Defense Alliance was stood up as a separate 501(c)6 organization with the Chamber and Military Affairs Committee maintaining a voting position on the board.

 The Bay County Chamber of Commerce has won multiple awards from the Florida Association of Chamber Professionals (FACP), an organization which sets the highest standard for Chambers of Commerce in the State of Florida, for its involvement in the community.
-In the last 10 years, the Bay County Chamber has won 12 Communication Awards for publications and campaigns produced including the Bay Biz Magazine, Guide to Membership Opportunities, Guide to Discovering Bay County, the Infrastructure Surtax Campaign and more.
-The Chamber has also won “Chamber of the Year” in 2004, 2010 and 2016.
-Finally, the Chamber’s President and CEO, Carol Roberts, has personally won “Professional of the Year” in 2009 was honored for her 40 year career with the Organization by the FACP in 2017.
+In the last 15 years, the Bay County Chamber has won 20 Communication Awards for publications and campaigns produced including the Bay Biz Magazine, Guide to Membership Opportunities, Guide to Discovering Bay County, the Infrastructure Surtax Campaign and more.
+The Chamber has also won “Chamber of the Year” in 2004, 2010, 2016, 2019 and 2022.
+Finally, the Chamber’s President and CEO, Carol Roberts, has personally won “Professional of the Year” in 2009.
+In 2022, she was presented the Frank Ryll Pillar Award and honored for her 45 years of service with the organization.